junyuchen245/Fully_Unsupervised_CNN_Registration_Keras/README.md

-# 2D/3D Medical Imaging Registration via Fully Unsupervised CNN
+# 2D/3D Medical Imaging Registration via Fully Unsupervised ConvNet

 This is a Keras/Tensorflow implementation of my paper: